mattermost/docs/source/administration/mobile-changelog.md

  - iPhone 5s devices and later with iOS 11+ is required.

 ### Bug Fixes
- - Fixing an issue where authenticating with Okta opens the default browser, breaking the app VPN tunnel.
+ - Fixed an issue where authenticating with any SAML provider opened the default browser, breaking the app VPN tunnel.

 ## 1.41.0 Release
 - Release Date: March 16, 2021